odie5533/WarcProxy/README.md

 An archive using WarcProxy was obtained by navigating to the website in Google Chrome while using the proxy.

+A render of a previous version of the website was obtained by visiting Archive.org's WayBackMachine.

 WARC files were then rendered using warc-proxy in Google Chrome.
 The rendering of WARC files from different crawlers is significantly different.
 The only method used that crawled the Flash ads on the site was using WarcProxy to